BanterTheGreat/modern-4e/classes/artificer.typ

     #pagebreak()

     #align(center)[
-      = Heroic Artificer Feats
+      = Heroic #className Feats
     ]

     #columns(2)[
       #theme.choiceBox("Accurate Magic Weapon")
-      Whenever you use an Artficer power that targets a weapon or an implement, the next attack roll with that weapon or implement before the end of the encounter gains a +1 bonus.
+      Whenever you use an Artificer power that targets a weapon or an implement, the next attack roll with that weapon or implement before the end of the encounter gains a +1 bonus.

       #theme.choiceBox("Arcane Trapsmith")
       You can use your knowledge of the Arcane during Skill Checks to disable traps or open locks.
 You gain a +4 feat bonus to checks related to arcane traps or hazards.